From Prussia with Love

-"From Prussia with Love" is an episode of the BBC sitcom, Only Fools and Horses.
+"From Prussia with Love" is an episode of the BBC sitcom Only Fools and Horses.
 It was the first episode of Series 5, and was first broadcast on 31 August 1986.
 In the episode, the Trotters meet a pregnant German girl and invite her to stay at the flat.

 Synopsis

-During another night at The Nag's Head, Del Boy, Rodney, and Albert meet a frightened 19-year-old German girl who tells them that she has been in England for a year working as an au pair for another family called the Wainwrights, until they threw her out.
+During another night at The Nag's Head, Del Boy, Rodney, and Albert meet a frightened 19-year-old German girl who tells them that she has been in London for a year working as an au pair for another family called the Wainwrights, until they threw her out.
 While Del and Albert head off home, the girl introduces herself to Rodney as Anna.
 Rodney invites her to stay at Nelson Mandela House with them for the night, but only discovers at the last minute that Anna is nine months pregnant, something she failed to mention.

 Back at Nelson Mandela House, as Del is talking to a customer on his new Nomad cordless telephone (which is faulty), Rodney enters with Anna, leaving Del open-mouthed at the sight of her pregnant state.
 When Albert asks her who got her pregnant, Anna explains that the couple she worked for called the Wainwrights – a rich businessman and his wife, threw a house party, where Anna got drunk.
 The Wainwright family's son Spencer, a university student, took advantage of Anna, led her to the upstairs bedroom, and got her pregnant.
 He then told her not to tell his parents.
 But later that morning, Anna told them.
 When Mr. and Mrs. Wainwright asked Spencer, he denied the whole affair.
 Mr. and Mrs. Wainwright told Anna that she was disrupting Spencer's education and they threw her out, as well as give her some money for a flight back to Germany, but Anna does not want to bring her baby with her, so she wants to place it up for adoption when it is born.
 As Rodney takes Anna to bed, Del tells Albert that Boycie and Marlene have dreamed of having a child for years but have been unsuccessful in adopting because of Boycie's criminal records.
 Suddenly, Del gets an idea in order to solve everyone's problems.